HPI-BP2017N2/Crawler/README.md

 # Scout-Crawler
-The crawler is a system based on StormCrawler to crawl a specified list of domains completely and hand the crawled web pages to other components via RabbitMQ and notifies when a domain has finished crawling
+The Scout-Crawler is a system based on StormCrawler to crawl a specified list of domains completely.
+It then hands the crawled web pages to other components via RabbitMQ and notifies when a domain has finished crawling.
 ## Getting Started
-These instructions will get you running the system on your local machine for development and testing purposes.
+These instructions will help you setting up and running the system.
-### Prerequisites
-What things you need to install the software and how to install them

 #### Required Software:
 - Java 1.8
 - Storm 1.2.1